Libraries and the Coronavirus: Evolving Information and Resources

 - infoDOCKET, Library-Related Event Closings, Cancellations and Updated Due to COVID-19 Concerns

-- Messaging from The Seattle Public Library and the King County Library System on library closures.
+- Messaging from the King County Library System on library closures.

 - Examples of library responses internationally, from the EIFL Public Library Innovation Programme, You can’t keep a good public library (locked) down